Colorado Slip & Fall Laws

 - The injured person was trespassing on the property where the slip and fall accident occurred.

 - The injured person should have been able to avoid the slip and fall accident because a reasonable person in the same situation would have been able to notice the risk and avoid the fall.

 Colorado Slip & Fall Law: More Important Information

 - Case filing deadlines – Colorado law usually provides two years from the date on which a slip and fall accident occurred for injured people to file a claim.
 After that time frame, these claims can expire and be dismissed.One exception to this arises when slip and falls cause fatal injuries.
 In these wrongful death cases, the loved ones have two years from the date of death, which may differ from the date of the slip and fall accident.

 Another exception is when the responsible party is a governmental entity.
 These types of cases involve much shorter deadlines to send the correct governmental entity a notice of claim that meets a series of somewhat strict requirements.

 - Financial recoveries for slip and fall victims – When slip and fall claims are successful, recoveries can include compensation for (but may not be limited to) medical bills, lost wages, loss of consortium, and mental suffering.

 Contact a Denver Slip & Fall Lawyer at Dormer Harpring

-Find out more about how a trusted Denver slip & fall lawyer at Dormer Harpring can help you by calling (303) 747-4404 or by emailing us via the contact form on this page.
+Find out more about how the Denver premises liability lawyers at Dormer Harpring can help you by calling (303) 747-4404 or by emailing us via the contact form on this page.

 At Dormer Harpring, we are devoted to helping injured people get their lives back to normal after they’re hurt in accidents.